How to Rent a House in Goa

 Once you’ve found the perfect little place to hang your sarong for a few months you’ll probably want to get out and explore – the captivating Indian culture is what makes me return to Goa rather than the beaches of Thailand or elsewhere but you need to get off the beach and explore the palm tree hinterland to find it so your going to need some wheels.
 Indian roads can be a little tricky at first but remember might is right (meaning the biggest vehicle has the right of way) expect the unexpected and use your horn (a lot!) and you will soon see a method in the madness.
 For more tips read my tips on how to survive riding a motorbike in India.

-It’s really easy to rent a scooter, motorbike or even an iconic Royal Enfield in Goa, again it’s usually a casual affair with no paper work or contracts to sign.
+It’s really easy to rent a scooter, motorbike or even an iconic Royal Enfield in Goa, its about 250 – 300 Rs a day or 4,000 – 5,000 a month for a scooter if you are taking it more long term.
+Enfields are about 500 Rs a day or 15,000 a month.
+Again it’s usually a casual affair with no paper work or contracts to sign.
 It’s best to have an international driving license though to avoid fines from the police who sit on the bridge to the capital, Panjim just waiting to pull over tourists.

 Renting a car is also possible (usually comes with a driver).
-The longer you rent a scooter the cheaper it will be and petrol is pretty cheap too, the first time you buy petrol from a little shack in a plastic bottle is a weird experience but it’s great that you are never far away from some juice!
+The longer you rent a scooter the cheaper it will be and petrol is pretty cheap too, its best to buy it in the petrol station but you can find it sold in bottles by the side of the road all over.
+The first time you buy petrol from a little shack in a plastic bottle is a weird experience but it’s great that you are never far away from some juice!

 If you’re not comfortable with riding a scooter consider a bicycle, or the local bus is only 15 INR for a half an hour ride from the beach into the nearest town or taxis can be 100 for a short trip or 2,000 INR for a whole day hire if you wanted to go sightseeing all around Goa.